ellymaimon/WordCounter2.0/README.md

 * Run `dotnet test` from the test directory to run the testing suite
 * Run `dotnet run` to start the server

-## Contribution Requirements

-1. Clone the repo
-1. Make a new branch
-1. Commit and push your changes
-1. Create a PR

 ## Technologies Used